Man or Muppet: Background

 The film's writers, Nicholas Stoller and Segel, informed McKenzie that he had to avoid alluding to the term "puppet", stating that the Muppet characters view themselves as actual people, and never as sentient puppet figures.

 McKenzie cited power ballads written by artists such as Eric Carmen and Harry Nilsson as inspiration for the song's tone.
 He also stated that the main reason for the song's inclusion in the film was to have the characters resolve the problem of coming to accept their true selves.

 Michael Cera and Paul Rudd were considered for the role of Walter's alter-ego.
 The part was eventually given to Jim Parsons, who described it as "the role of a lifetime".

 Reception

 After receiving the Oscar nomination, McKenzie admitted that he never expected it to be nominated and described his experience in writing the lyrics, stating that he "really wanted it to be hilarious and beautiful" and that the song itself is "sincere but ridiculous".

-"Man or Muppet" was the third song from a Muppet film to be nominated for an Academy Award but the first to win, the previous nominations being "Rainbow Connection" from The Muppet Movie and "The First Time It Happens" from The Great Muppet Caper.
-It is also the twelfth song from a Disney film to win for Best Original Song.
+"Man or Muppet" was the third song from a Muppet film to be nominated for an Academy Award but the first to win, the previous nominations being "Rainbow Connection" (from The Muppet Movie) and "The First Time It Happens" (from The Great Muppet Caper).
+It is also the twelfth song from a Disney film to win for Best Original Song; Since then two more songs from Disney films also won for Best Original Song.